Francine Savard: Career

 gallery at UQAM, and in many solo and group shows.
 A 2009 mid-career retrospective exhibition at the Musée d'art contemporain de Montréal featured 63 of Savard's works in painting and sculpture.
 In 2017, she was included in Entangled: Two Views on Contemporary Canadian Painting at the Vancouver Art Gallery.

+Selected public collections

 Her work is included in the collections of the Musée d'art contemporain de Montréal, the Musée national des beaux-arts du Québec the National Gallery of Canada the Remai Modern in Saskatoon, the Robert McLaughlin Gallery, Oshawa, and the Albright-Knox Gallery in Buffalo.
 In Toronto, she is represented by Diaz Contemporary; in Montreal by Galerie Rene Blouin.

 In 2018, she was awarded the "Prix Reconnaissance 2018", Faculté des Arts UQAM.